Practice Leadership Conference 2018

-Cancellations: Please notify us in writing by March 3, 2017 if you have to cancel your registration.
+Cancellations: Please notify us in writing by March 7, 2018, if you must cancel your registration.
 We will reimburse you for the amount paid toward your registration fee minus a $20 processing fee.

-New Policy: Starting in 2017 the APA/APA Practice Organization Board of Directors is requiring that anyone receiving reimbursement from APA must be an APA member and anyone receiving reimbursement from the Practice Organization must be an APA and a Practice Organization member.
+Membership Policy: The APA/APA Practice Organization Board of Directors requires that anyone receiving reimbursement from APA must be an APA member and anyone receiving reimbursement from the Practice Organization must be an APA and a Practice Organization member.

-Expense reports are due by May 31, 2017.
-This is a firm deadline and we will not be able to honor reimbursement requests received after this date.
+Per APA policy, expense reports are due within 30 days of your trip.
+This is a firm deadline requirement and we will not be able to honor reimbursement requests received later than Monday, April 16, 2018.

 General Reimbursement Policies